Department of Curriculum and Instruction

 Fambrough, R. Eugene, Professor of Music, 2001, B.M.
 (Georgia), M.M.
 (East Carolina), D.M.A.
 (Alabama)

-Gainey, Denise, Professor of Music, 2002, B.M.E.
+Gainey, Denise, Distinguished Professor in Music, 2002, B.M.E.
 (Florida State), M.M.
 (North Texas), D.M.A.
 (Kentucky)

 Hurst-Wajszczuk, Kristine, Professor of Music, 2007, B.M., M.M.
 (Westminster Choir-Rider), D.M.A.
 (Colorado-Boulder)